|1. The Daily Schedule

 20. Nova Scotia Educational Facilities Society – SEED Grants

-As part of our mandate, the NSEFS provides financial assistance to enable individual students and/or public schools to make use of, or establish programs that match our goals.
+As part of their mandate, the NSEFS provides financial assistance to enable individual students and/or public schools to make use of, or establish programs that match our goals.
 Grants are available in the range of $100 to $500 for applications that benefit an individual and/or school program.
 Applications from public schools that support activities that benefit several individuals or groups may exceed these guidelines.
 Application forms may be downloaded via the Horton website.

 Prefects are chosen as student leaders who are assigned special responsibilities and are expected to work with the staff and the student body to create a spirit of cooperation and respect for both people and property in the school.